joelyoder/model-manager/README.md

     - Filter by base model
     - Add tag to multiple models at once
     - Remove tag from multiple models at once
+- Settings
+    - Move Civitai API key to setting stored in the database
+    - Add setting for the models folder location
 - Cleanup
     - Remove createdAt and updatedAt fields from the application